Ed Norris: NYPD career

 Norris was sworn in as a member of the New York Police Department on September 2, 1980.
 Upon graduating from the Police Academy, Norris was assigned to the Midtown South Precinct in Midtown Manhattan (Times Square).
 During Norris's tenure with the NYPD he held the ranks of Police Officer, Sergeant, Lieutenant, Captain, Deputy Inspector, Deputy Chief and Deputy Commissioner of Operations.
 Norris worked various assignments throughout the five boroughs of New York City: uniformed patrol, narcotics, detective bureau, fugitive division, and cold case squad.

 As Captain, Norris took command of the Fugitive Division.
 In his first year, the number of fugitives captured doubled from 6,000 to 12,000.
 Norris was promoted to Deputy Inspector by then Police Commissioner Bill Bratton.

 To further reduce crime, Norris proposed the idea of creating a special squad to focus on unsolved violent crimes, such as murder and forcible rape.
 In the first six weeks after creating the Cold Case Squad, the unit re-investigated and solved 27 previously unsolved murders, which generated national interest.
 NPR launched a story by Melissa Block featuring the unit on All Things Considered.
 The squad inspired the book The Restless Sleep: Inside New York City's Cold Case Squad by Stacy Horn and A&E's television series Cold Case Files.

 As a result of Norris's many accomplishments, he was promoted from Deputy Inspector to Deputy Commissioner by then Police Commissioner Howard Safir.
 Over the next four years, Norris presided over the Compstat meetings along with Chief of Department Louis Anemone.
 Norris was also responsible for devising and implementing all crime reduction strategies during that term.
-During Norris's service, New York City experienced the most dramatic decline in crime.
+During Norris's service, New York City experienced a dramatic decline in crime.

 Norris actively lectured about the NYC Crime Reduction Plan throughout the United States and Europe including the FBI National Academy in Quantico, the French National Police Academy in Paris, Interpol in Lyon, France and the German National Police Academy in Rhineland Westphalia.